-The ADT7518 also has the ability to monitor its own power supply.
-The part measures the voltage on its $V{\rm DD}$ pin to a resolution of 10 bits.
-The resulting value is stored in two 8-bit registers; the two LSBs are stored in register address 03h and the eight MSBs are stored in Register Address 06h.
+The ADT7516/ADT7517/ADT7519 also have the ability to monitor its own power supply.
+The part measures the voltage on its V{DD} pin to a resolution of 10 bits.
+The resulting value is stored in two 8-bit registers; the two LSBs are stored in register address 03h and the eight MSBs are stored in register address 06h.
 This allows the option of doing just a 1-byte read if 10-bit resolution is not important.
-The measured result is compared with the $V{\rm HIGH}$ and $V{\rm LOW}$ limits.
-If the $V{\rm DD}$ interrupt is not masked, any out-of-limit comparison generates a flag in the Interrupt Status 2 register and one or more out-of-limit results will cause the $\rm INT/\overline{INT}$ output to pull either high or low, depending on the output polarity setting.
+The measured result is compared with the V{HIGH} and V{LOW} limits.
+If the V{DD} interrupt is not masked, any out-of-limit comparison generates a flag in the Interrupt Status 2 register and one or more out-of-limit results will cause the INT/INT output to pull either high or low, depending on the output polarity setting.

-Measuring the voltage on the $V{\rm DD}$ pin is regarded as monitoring a channel along with the internal, external, and AIN channels.
-The user can select the $V{\rm DD}$ channel for single-channel measurement by setting Bit C4 = 1 and setting Bits C0:C2 to all 0s in the Control Configuration 2 register.
+Measuring the voltage on the V{DD} pin is regarded as monitoring a channel along with the internal, external, and AIN channels.
+The user can select the V{DD} channel for single-channel measurement by setting Bit C4 = 1 and setting Bits C0:C2 to all 0s in the Control Configuration 2 register.

-When measuring the $V{\rm DD}$ value, the reference for the ADC is sourced from the internal reference.
+When measuring the V{DD} value, the reference for the ADC is sourced from the internal reference.
 Table 8 shows the data format.
-As the maximum $V{\rm DD}$ voltage measurable is 7 V, internal scaling is performed on the $V{\rm DD}$ voltage to match the 2.25 V internal reference value.
+As the maximum V{DD} voltage measurable is 7 V, internal scaling is performed on the V{DD} voltage to match the 2.28 V internal reference value.
 Below is an example of how the transfer function works.